 - 1. Joint Faculty.
-Faculty with an ongoing and long-standing relationship with the Department in teaching and research may apply for joint faculty status.
-This request normally includes circulating a CV, interviews with faculty and a departmental seminar.
+A request for Joint Faculty status (defined in Article II) includes circulating a CV, interviews with faculty, and a departmental seminar.
 A two-thirds majority affirmative vote of the participating voting faculty (see Policy 2) is required before an individual can be appointed to a joint faculty position in the Department.
-Faculty with joint status may supervise graduate students (once granted Graduate Faculty Status) and are expected to teach at the graduate or undergraduate level on a regular basis.
+Faculty with joint status may supervise graduate students (once granted graduate faculty status) and/or teach at the graduate or undergraduate level.
 Joint faculty may participate in departmental activities, departmental service, and may vote on departmental matters as specified in Policy 2.
 The continuing status of joint faculty will be reviewed annually by the Advisory Council. - 2.
 Affiliate and Courtesy Faculty.
 Faculty members may recommend individuals for affiliate (within UF) and courtesy (outside UF) appointments.
-A two-thirds majority affirmative vote of the participating voting faculty is required before an individual can be appointed to these positions.
-The rights and privileges of the appointments shall be specified at the time of the appointment.
+A Biology faculty member must provide an explanation of what said appointment brings to the department, and a current CV must be available for review.
+Following review and discussion, a two-thirds majority affirmative vote of the participating voting faculty is required before an individual can be appointed to these positions.
 Individuals with these appointments may not vote on departmental matters.
 The continuing status of affiliate and courtesy appointments shall be reviewed annually by the Advisory Council. - 3.
-Emeritus Faculty status is conferred on retiring faculty members by a 2/3 affirmative vote of the participating faculty.
+Emeritus Faculty status is conferred on retiring faculty members by a two-thirds affirmative vote of the participating faculty.
 The retiring faculty member must request Emeritus status prior to retiring.
 Individuals with these appointments may not vote on departmental matters. - 4.
-Graduate Faculty Status (GFS) is conferred on salaried, tenure-track, tenured or joint faculty actively engaged in research by vote of faculty in the Department that have Graduate faculty status.
-Achieving GFS requires a 2/3 affirmative vote of the eligible faculty.
-The Chair of a graduate student supervisory committee must have GFS status in the Department.
+Graduate Faculty Status is conferred on salaried, tenure-track, tenured, or joint faculty actively engaged in research by vote of faculty in the Department that have graduate faculty status.
+Achieving graduate faculty status requires a two-thirds majority affirmative vote of the eligible faculty.
+The Chair of a graduate student supervisory committee must have graduate faculty status in the Department.